Pregnancy & Postpartum Counseling

 Other Women’s Mental Health Services

 In addition to counseling for pregnancy and postpartum health, I offer a variety of other mental health services as well.
 I want to help every woman thrive.
 Other services available include wellness coaching, individual therapy, couples and marriage counseling for new parents, support groups for new moms & pregnant women.
-I offer individual counseling for women with Trauma using EMDR, counseling for childbirth concerns, infertility, perinatal loss, and Moms with NICU babies.
+I offer individual counseling for women with EMDR for trauma, counseling for childbirth concerns, infertility, perinatal loss, and Moms with NICU babies.
+Whatever stressors you are facing, I would like to help you find healing, peace and meaning.